hazelchain/Hazelchain/README.md

        2. Open Windows Powershell
        3. Run `windows.bat` in powershell

-7. Optional: Add `dev/vcpkg` to path
-8. Open and run the project as a Cmake project in your IDE.
+4. Open and run the project as a Cmake project in your IDE

 ---